rommarUS/rommar_chipseq/README.md

 # rommar_chipseq
-A pipeline for the analysis of ChIP Sep data
+A pipeline for the analysis of ChIP Seq data.

 Please read this file before trying to run chipseq_pipeline.